FitSmallBusiness

 General

-The first section allows you to apply general settings like the number format and the reporting period you wish to run.
-It also includes unique options for adding values in thousands of dollars, excluding zero amounts from the report, and choosing a preference for displaying negative numbers.
+Additionally, the report includes unique options for adding values in thousands of dollars, excluding zero amounts from the report, and choosing a preference for displaying negative numbers.

 General A/P report options in QuickBooks Online